 The paintings begin from a memory of the experience of the place or objects.
 They are a free interpretation of the subject, where colours or shapes are discovered or revealed during a process of applying paint and scraping back, until there is a tension and a sense of something seen or experienced.

-Arden graduated from Nottingham College of Art and Design and lived and worked in Ireland for 20 years before moving to Edinburgh.
-She is a professional member of Visual Art Scotland.
+Arden graduated from the Nottingham College of Art and Design and spent 20 years living and working in Ireland before relocating to Edinburgh.
+She works from both her Edinburgh studio and the Edinburgh Printmakers.